 Although a given C/S application can be architected in any of these configurations, the remote data and distributed program configurations are used heavily at present.
 The remote data configuration at present is very popular for departmental applications and is heavily supported by numerous database vendors (as a matter of fact this configuration is used to represent typical two-tiered architectures that rely on remote SQL).
-Most data warehouses also use a remote data configuration because the data warehouse tools can reside on user workstations and issue remote SQL calls to the data warehouse (we will discuss data warehouses in Chapter 10).
+Most data warehouses also use a remote data configuration because the data warehouse tools can reside on user workstations and issue remote SQL calls to the data warehouse.
 However, the distributed programs configuration is very useful for enterprisewide applications, because the application programs on both sides can exchange information through messages.